CI/CD Secrets

 - name: Load secrets from .secenv run: | eval "$(dotsecenv env load)" # All .secenv variables are now availableGitLab CI

 Section titled “GitLab CI”The pattern is the same.
-Store the base64 GPG key as a CI/CD variable, then:
+Store the ASCII-armored GPG key as a CI/CD variable named GPG_PRIVATE_KEY (type “File” or “Variable”; do not base64-encode it), then:

 Section titled “Next steps”- GitHub Action – full reference for the